-Country Club of Miami is comprised of two beautifully manicured Florida golf courses, with lush fairways, and 36 championship holes.
+Country Club of Miami is comprised of two beautifully manicured golf courses, with lush fairways, and 36 championship holes.
 A Robert Trent Jones design, the club was founded in 1961, with Arnold Palmer as its first professional.
 As Country Club’s most famous member and resident, comedian-actor Jackie Gleason played host to celebrity golfers including Bob Hope and Bing Crosby.
-Jack Nicklaus played his first professional tournament and Lee Trevino won his fourth professional at the club.
+Jack Nicklaus played his first professional tournament and Lee Trevino won his fourth professional title at the club.

 The Country Club of Miami West Course, a 7,017-yard par-72 course with a slope of 132, hosted the 1991 Senior PGA Tour National Qualifying School.
 Its treacherous bunkers, lush fairways, and rolling greens offer a challenging adventure.
 The course was the original site for the former National Airlines Open.

 The Country Club of Miami East Course, a 6,353-yard par-70 layout with a slope of 124, requires shot placement and strategy from both the novice and serious golfer.

-A ne grass driving range, large pitching, putting and chipping areas and PGA instructions assist golfers in developing their games.
+A grass driving range, large pitching, putting and chipping areas and PGA instructors assist golfers in developing their games.

-Our Miami golf courses boast a spacious banquet space able to accommodate up to 300 guests and an attractive bar and dining area.
+The clubhouse at Country Club of Miami houses a spacious banquet space and an attractive bar with dining area.